n-j-p/AoC2025/README.md

 Day 8: Without the correct data structure this one would be impossible.
 Either you know it or you don't.
 I solved [a similar problem](https://projecteuler.net/problem=186) earlier this year so it was pretty fresh in my mind.

+Day 9, part 2: OK that one was hard.
+Horrible hack put together to solve it.